 The risks of Black tar heroin – Paying for heroin with a limb!

-Another hazard of injecting is the easy transmission of bloodborne viruses including HIV and bacteria.
+Another hazard of injecting is the easy transmission of bloodborne viruses, including HIV, Hepatitis and bacteria.

 Bacteria infections can reach life-threatening proportions if not treated quickly and can lead to amputation, botulism, paralysis and death.

-Those that are addicted to heroin are not well-known for taking care of their health.
-Bacterial infections spread very rapidly, especially in a person that has low immunity, health complications, or is suffering from malnutrition – conditions that are all commonly associated with heroin addiction.
+Those who are addicted to heroin are not well-known for taking care of their health.
+Bacterial infections spread very rapidly, especially in a person who has low immunity, health complications, or is suffering from malnutrition – conditions that are all commonly associated with heroin addiction.

 “Smoking black tar also has its risks.
 Lung capacity and function can become compromised due to the toxic nature of the drug.
 This can then lead to pneumonia and other lung-related illnesses.”